Eczema

 Useful facts

 What skin changes does eczema cause?
-Skin colour can change in areas of your skin where you have eczema, with either red or darker patches developing depending on whether you have lighter or darker skin.
+Skin colour can change in areas of your skin where you have eczema, with either red or darker or lighter patches developing depending on whether you have lighter or darker skin.

 Areas of skin can become swollen and crusty and can develop cracks.
 Itching is common and often caused by skin dryness, infection, allergens or scratching.
-Most common affected areas include the creases of the joints at the elbows and knees, as well as wrists and neck (called a flexural pattern)

 What causes it?
 Eczema tends to start in childhood (though it can develop first in adulthood).
 There is no specific cause and it is probably due to a number of things.
 It is affected by your genes and by things you come into contact with.